Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

 Checks the health and running status of all cluster nodes on a Huawei OceanStor Pacific storage system via the REST API (/cluster/servers endpoint).
 Alerts when any node is not online or its OAM agent is not healthy.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit